drduh/macOS-Security-and-Privacy-Guide/README.md

 * Encrypt sensitive data at rest
 	* In addition to full disk encryption, consider creating one or several encrypted partitions or volumes to store passwords, cryptographic keys, personal documents, etc. at rest.
-	* This will mitigate damage in case of compromise and data exfiltration.
+	* This will mitigate damage in case of compromise and data theft.

 * Assure data availability
 	* Create [regular backups](https://www.amazon.com/o/ASIN/0596102461/backupcentral) of your data and be ready to format and re-install the operating system in case of compromise.